kkosovsky/pixel-art-texture-post-processor/README.md

 ### Manual Installation

 1. Download the latest release
-2. Extract to your project's `Packages` folder
+2. Extract to your project (recommended: `Assets/PixelArtTexturePostProcessor/` or `Packages/`)
-3. Unity will automatically import the package
+3. Unity will automatically detect and import the package

 ## Quick Start

-1. The package auto-creates default settings on first import
+1. The package auto-creates default settings if none exist
-2. Configure settings via `Assets > PixelArtTexturePostProcessor > Editor > Settings > Assets > PAT_DefaultSettings`
+2. Navigate to settings: `Assets > PixelArtTexturePostProcessor > Editor > Settings > Assets > PAT_DefaultSettings`
-3. Add your sprite paths to `Include Paths` (e.g., `Assets/Sprites/`)
+3. Configure your settings (PPU, paths, etc.)
+4. Settings are automatically active if it's the only one or first found
-4. Import your pixel art - settings apply automatically!
+5. Import your pixel art - settings apply automatically!

 ## Configuration

 ### Settings Location

-Settings are stored at:
+Default settings are stored at:
 ```
 Assets/PixelArtTexturePostProcessor/Editor/Settings/Assets/PAT_DefaultSettings.asset
 ```

 You can also create custom settings via:
 `Right-click in Project → Create > PixelArtPostProcessor > Settings`

+### Working with Multiple Settings

+You can create multiple settings configurations for different workflows:

+1. Create new settings: `Right-click → Create > PixelArtPostProcessor > Settings`
+2. Configure the settings as needed
+3. Click the **"Set Active"** button in the Inspector to activate those settings
+4. Only one settings object can be active at a time (others are automatically deactivated)

+**Active Settings Indicator:**
+- Active settings show: "This settings object is currently ACTIVE" (blue info box)
+- Inactive settings show: "This settings object is currently INACTIVE" (yellow warning box)

+**Loading Priority on Startup:**
+1. Settings marked as `isActive = true` (uses first if multiple found)
+2. First available settings file (auto-activated as fallback)
+3. Creates default settings if none exist

 ### Base Settings